bikkashneupane/firehawk_automobile/README.md

 3. csv file is parsed with papaparse and firestore is loaded with this data
 4. automobile service added , basic UI displaying all the data
 5. Search/ Sort Feature
+6. filesaver package to save the csv file(download)